arun2pratap/desing-patterns-example/README.md

     10.2 Same Example using Enum and lamda.

-11. FlyWeight - Immutable objects.
+11. FlyWeight - Immutable objects. with cache implementation.
+12. Interpreter Design Pattern.